openproblems-bio/openproblems/openproblems/tasks/multimodal_data_integration/README.md

 ## The task

-Several recently described technologies allow for simultaneous measurement of different aspects of cell state.
+Cellular function is regulated by the complex interplay of different types of biological molecules (DNA, RNA, proteins, etc.), which determine the state of a cell.
+Several recently described technologies allow for simultaneous measurement of different aspects of cellular state.
 For example, [sci-CAR](https://doi.org/10.1126/science.aau0730) jointly profiles RNA expression and chromatin accessibility on the same cell and [CITE-seq](https://doi.org/10.1038/nmeth.4380) measures surface protein abundance and RNA expression from each cell.
-However, these joint profiling methods have several tradeoffs compared to unimodal measurements.
+These technologies enable us to better understand cellular function, however datasets are still rare and there are tradeoffs that these measurements make for to profile multiple modalities.

 Joint methods can be more expensive or lower throughput or more noisy than measuring a single modality at a time.
-Therefore it is useful to develop methods that are capable of integrating measurements of the same biological system but obtained using different technologies.
+Therefore it is useful to develop methods that are capable of integrating measurements of the same biological system but obtained using different technologies on different cells.

-Here the goal is to learn a latent space where observations from the same cell acquired using different modalities.
+Here the goal is to learn a latent space cells profiled by different technologies in different modalities are matched if they have the same state.
+We use jointly profiled data as ground truth so that we can evaluate when the observations from the same cell acquired using different modalities are similar.
 A perfect result has each of the paired observations sharing the same coordinates in the latent space.

 ## The metrics